Create a sweet accordion album for Mother’s Day using scrapbook paper and chip board! A fun gift and keepsake that can

-Step Two: Wrap the chipboard pieces with the decorative paper.
-After the decorative paper is scored along the fold lines, glue the chipboard in place, centering it on the decorative paper covers.
+Wrap the chipboard pieces with the decorative paper.
+After the decorative paper is scored along the fold lines, glue the chipboard in place, centering it on the back of the decorative paper covers.

-Wrap the edges of the paper around the chipboard and glue down.
+Wrap the edges of the paper around the chipboard and glue them down.
 You can let these sit under a couple heavy books as you do the next step.

-Step Four: Assemble the album.
 Glue or tape one of the lining pieces to the accordion folded piece.
-Center this on the back of the album cover and glue or tape it down.
+Center this on the wrong side of the back album cover and glue or tape it down.
 Make sure your album covers are going the right way if they have a pattern on them.

 Repeat the step above for the front of the album cover, but you will need to leave a spot to slip a photo in.
 I used my tape runner for this and put a thin strip of tape along all three sides of the lining, leaving the top open and making sure I left a space large enough for the flower opening.
 You could also glue or tape your photo in before covering it with the lining.
 It wouldn’t be removable – but it would be easier! :)

-Step Five: Add your photos!
 The album will fit 7 photos total, including the cover photo.
 This is the really fun part!
-I love looking through the crazy amount of photos I take of our kids and choosing the perfect ones!
+I love looking through the crazy amount of photos I take of our kids and choosing the perfect ones.
 I cut each photo that would be inside the album down to 3.5″ x 3.5″.
 For the cover photo, I played around until I found a photo that worked well with the flower openings, then cut it to fit.